Pot Mole Stew (Mole de Olla)

 💡 Empezar with cold water ayuda a extraer more flavour of the bone and produce a stock more limpio.

-While the meat cook, desvena and soak the chillies ancho and pasilla in hot water for 20 minutes.
-Blend them with a taza of the stock of the meat until you get a sauce soft.
+While the meat cooks, devein and soak the ancho and pasilla chillies in hot water for 20 minutes.
+Blend them with a cup of the meat stock until you have a smooth sauce.
 Strain the sauce.

-Add the sauce of chilli colada to the stock with the meat.
-Mix well and deja hervir 10 minutes for that the flavours integren.
+Add the strained chilli sauce to the stock with the meat.
+Mix well and let it boil for 10 minutes so the flavours come together.

 Add primero the corn cobs and the chayote, that necesitan more tiempo of cooking.
 Cook 15 minutes.